mu-editor/mu/docs/design/settings.rst

 * Should we implement reset mode (ie the file is not loaded but is written back)? [+0]
 * Should we break out the virtual environment settings (venv location, baseline packages) into its own file? [+1]
 * What levels of config do we need?
 Defaults?
 One/multiple settings files?
 Override at instance level?
+* Do we still need to look in the application directory as well as the data directory? [-0]

 Exit Handlers
 ~~~~~~~~~~~~~